-Takeaways: Need more games like BYU-Coastal Carolina
+AP Top 25 Takeaways: More games like BYU-Coastal Carolina?

 The eighth-ranked Cougars and No. 14 Chanticleers put on an intense and chippy show Saturday with a thrilling end reminiscent of the Titans-Rams Super Bowl in 2000.

-The result was a wild celebration in Myrtle Beach, South Carolina, after the 22-17 victory, an end to the BYU hype and maybe an outside chance for Coastal Carolina to sneak into a New Year’s Six game.
+The result was a wild celebration in Conway, South Carolina, after the 22-17 victory, an end to the BYU hype and maybe an outside chance for Coastal Carolina to sneak into a New Year’s Six game.

 But what if the lasting legacy of this showdown of unbeatens thrown together on a Wednesday is a willingness in college football to try something like it again?

-Note: This story has been corrected to show that the Big Ten conference has a six-game minimum, not five, for teams to play for the league title.